November 17, 2016

-Genghis Khan was one of the first rulers to really grasp the power of psychology over an enemy, that they could be defeated by a weakness of the mind rather than a weakness of arms, a necessity when Khan’s adversaries out numbered him.
-Khan’s weapon of choice was simple terror, creating a myth that moved before them, of the juggernaut of crazed fighters, an unstoppable ‘horde’, no army or city able to resist, who’s dictum was, “surrender or die”.
-In reality Khan was highly exposed and could often have been defeated, especially from the rear, having no army to hold what he had already captured, his empire at its height twice as large as Rome’s.
-Early in his campaigns Khan would make an example of a city that resisted, killing everyone once he gained entry, then make the most of this investment in time by pushing the few survivors forward before the army.
-This way the news of Khan and his blood thirsty horde, drinking blood (they did, but only of their horses) and eating babies, was carried from city to city as refugees tried to escape.
+Genghis Khan was one of the first rulers to really grasp the power of psychology over an enemy, that they could be defeated by a weakness of the mind rather than a weakness of arms, a necessity when Khan’s adversaries outnumbered him.
+Khan’s weapon of choice was simple terror, creating a myth that moved before them, of the juggernaut of crazed fighters, an unstoppable ‘horde’, no army or city able to resist, whose dictum was, “surrender or die”.
+In reality, Khan was highly exposed and could often have been defeated, especially from the rear, having no army to hold what he had already captured, his empire at its height twice as large as Rome’s.
+Early in his campaigns, Khan would make an example of a city that resisted, killing everyone once he gained entry, then make the most of this investment in time by pushing the few survivors forward before the army.
+This way the news of Khan and his bloodthirsty horde, drinking blood (they did, but only of their horses) and eating babies, was carried from city to city as refugees tried to escape.
 He further defeated his enemies by having his men drag ropes behind their horses in order to create huge clouds of dirt, giving the impression of a much larger army, as well as his men always lighting three torches at night, not one.
-The ability to defeat vastly larger and more sophisticated armies by boys on horseback by simple terror of the mind was equally well employed by ISIS in Iraq, a rag tag army of 600 jihadi fantasists in Toyota trucks defeating a modern army of 6000 in Ramadi in 2015.
-Some say Khan killed 20 million people during his reign, or 11 percent of the worlds population, and maybe he did, but maybe such a figure simply demonstrates the power of terror, that 800 years later it still does him great service.
+The ability to defeat vastly larger and more sophisticated armies by boys on horseback by the simple terror of the mind was equally well employed by ISIS in Iraq, a ragtag army of 600 jihadi fantasists in Toyota trucks defeating a modern army of 6000 in Ramadi in 2015.
+Some say Khan killed 20 million people during his reign or 11 percent of the world’s population, and maybe he did, but maybe such a figure simply demonstrates the power of terror, that 800 years later it still does him great service.

 The use and sophistication of propaganda and psychological warfare, which we now call Public Relations, has increased exponentially since 1918, Adolf Hitler and Joseph Goebbels its next masters, Hitler aware the German army had been partly defeated by propaganda, seeing how he would need its power to coerce the German people to his cause.
 Through the power of words, of radio and film and print he could sell the people a myth, a fairy tale, with simple slogans and ideas, room to live.
-We’re all children really, all love fairy tales, complicit to the stealing of our free will, and who could resist when the greatest talents of the age were set against us?
-Again both the desire to fight had to be sold, as well as the desire to fight back in wars far from your home or your own self interest.
-By this wars end 60 million people were dead.
+We’re all children really, all love fairy tales, complicit in the stealing of our free will, and who could resist when the greatest talents of the age were set against us?
+Again both the desire to fight had to be sold, as well as the desire to fight back in wars far from your home or your own self-interest.
+By the end of this war 60 million people were dead.

-And now to these future wars, Syria and Ukraine, the war for global power (as seen in the EU Brexit and Clinton vs Trump), wars who’s propagandists have difficulty in figuring out how to use propaganda against you, but have an almost limitless supply of money and talent to try.
-Gas attacks in Syria by Assad, complete with dead children is straight out of the Rape of Belgium note book, a ‘line crossed’ etc, but who takes the time when that one fizzles out to go back and find the rebels gassed their own?
+And now to these future wars, Syria and Ukraine, the war for global power (as seen in the EU Brexit and Clinton vs Trump), wars whose propagandists have difficulty in figuring out how to use propaganda against you but have an almost limitless supply of money and talent to try.
+Gas attacks in Syria by Assad, complete with dead children is straight out of the Rape of Belgium notebook, a ‘line crossed’ etc, but who takes the time when that one fizzles out to go back and find the rebels gassed their own?
 Have no doubt that - and yes I sound like a conspiracy theorist here - the fourth estate (TV and print media) is utterly corrupted, both by the nature of being only shop keepers, but also because we have been fed propaganda so long we are like robots.
-A BBC journalist living in London or Manchester has to be locked into one way of thinking, otherwise they just cannot fit in to the ‘correct way’ of thinking.
-Have you ever wondered how in free media we have to choose between left and right channels, why we can’t get both from one source.
+A BBC journalist living in London or Manchester has to be locked into one way of thinking, otherwise, they just cannot fit into the ‘correct way’ of thinking.
+Have you ever wondered how in free media we have to choose between left and right channels, why we can’t get both from one source?
 It’s because people take sides to fit in.
 There is rarely any consideration that their position could be wrong.

 And how do you feel now?